zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     POST localhost:7979/actuator/snapshot-event-creation/my.event-type

 will trigger a snapshot for the event type `my.event-type`.
+You can change the port, the authentication scheme and the path prefix as part of your Spring Boot Actuator configuration.

-There is an optional request parameter called "filter" that will be passed to your application to implement some application specific event filtering logic.
+You can provide an optional filter specifier that will be passed to your application to implement any application specific event/entity filtering logic.
+It can be provided either as a request parameter called `filter`, or as a request body

+    {"filter":"myFilter"}

-This will only  work if your application has configured spring-boot-actuator,
+This endpoint will only work if your application includes spring-boot-actuator,
 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>